Consistency Deep Equilibrium Models: Experimental Details

 \paragraph{Graph Benchmarks: OGBN.} We conduct experiments on two representative benchmarks from the Open Graph Benchmark (OGB), including: ogbn-arxiv: A directed citation network between Computer Science (CS) arXiv papers.
 Each node is associated with a 128-dimensional feature vector representing the average word embeddings of its title and abstract.
 The task is a 40-class classification problem to predict the subject area of each paper; and ogbn-products: A significantly larger undirected and unweighted graph representing an Amazon product co-purchasing network.
 Nodes represent individual products, and edges indicate that the products are frequently purchased together.
 The goal is to predict product categories across 47 top-level labels in a multi-class setup.
 These benchmarks are particularly suitable for evaluating C-DEQ, as IGNNs typically suffer from high latency during the iterative message-passing process required to reach equilibrium.

 \paragraph{Image Classification: ImageNet.} To evaluate the scalability of trajectory distillation in high-resolution vision tasks, we extend our evaluation to the ImageNet-1k dataset.
-This benchmark is a cornerstone of large-scale image classification, consisting of 1.2 million labeled training images across 1,000 classes and a test set of 150,000 images.
+This benchmark is a cornerstone of large-scale image classification, consisting of 1.2 million labeled training images across 1,000 classes.
+Following MDEQ~\cite{bai2020mdeq}, we evaluate on ImageNet-1k with $224 \times 224$ crops and report Top-1/Top-5 accuracy on the validation split.
 The high dimensionality of ImageNet features makes the iterative root-finding process of standard DEQs computationally expensive, providing a rigorous test for our distillation framework.
-Following standard protocols, we utilize $224 \times 224$ crops as inputs.
-We train our C-DEQ on sequences of length 60, and we use a validation sequence length of 150.